 I’m so glad I made the trip to Wisconsin.
 It was a beautiful resort with a great spa and it was the first time I knew for sure my house was making me sick.
 Certain symptoms disappeared when I was away from my house.
 When I got home certain symptoms came back so I decided to test the “my house is making me sick” theory again.

 My HERTSMI result came out low (8) however we knew had damp walls from moisture testing we did earlier this year.
 My Lyme/Mold doctor was not convinced it was mold since the score was so low but we had already started the work to inspect behind the walls.
-And, when the walls were opened there was so much mold we had to have the mitigation company get rid of it and our bathroom gutted.
+And, when the walls were opened there was mold so we had to have the mitigation company get rid of it and our bathroom gutted.
 I have a nice new bathroom now.